akankshahinge/JavaScript/README.md

    }
    ```
 5. findIndex():
    Returns the index of the first array element that passes a test function.
+If no elements satisfy the testing function, -1 is returned.
    ```
    const numbers = [4, 9, 16, 25, 29];
    let first = numbers.findIndex(myFunction);